Creating a Data Model (CX)

 For the most part, data model datasets update continuously.
 That means that as you collect more data in your sources, your dashboard receives that data accordingly, including all unions and joins and field remappings.
 Continuous updates ensure your dashboard’s data stays current.

-However, certain configurations in your data model can make it update periodically instead.
+However, certain configurations in your data model can make it update periodically instead (for example, if your model is joined on a multi-value text set).
 Periodic updates exist to lighten the load on your dataset and ensure accuracy when particularly complex setups are involved.
 However, to get everything correct, the updates are slower.

 Periodic datasets generally update with new data weekly.
 Periodic datasets cannot receive new data before the weekly update, even after recaching.
 This schedule cannot be customized.